Tunisia Country Commercial Guide

 Pricing

-Except for most subsidized goods, products in Tunisia’s urban markets are priced at levels roughly equivalent to or slightly below prices in major U.S. urban centers.
+Except for subsidized goods, products in urban markets are priced at levels roughly equivalent to or slightly below prices in major U.S. urban centers.

-U.S. durable goods (e.g., machine tools and generators) are available on the Tunisian market and tend to be significantly more expensive than European or Asian models.
-While the base price for many of the Asian models is lower, the price advantage for European products is mostly due to the duty-free import of EU products into Tunisia under Tunisia’s Association Agreement with the EU, as well as European firms’ lower transportation costs.
+U.S. durable goods (e.g., machine tools and generators) are available and tend to be significantly more expensive than European or Asian models.
+While the base price for many Asian models is lower, the price advantage for European products is mostly due to the duty-free import of EU products under Tunisia’s Association Agreement with the EU, as well as European firms’ lower transportation costs.

-U.S. suppliers of manufactured goods have appeared reluctant to deal directly with Tunisian distributors for a variety of reasons, including differences of language and business culture.
-Local distributors have expressed strong interest in eliminating the “middleman” European offices that have responsibility for regional market and dealing directly with American companies.
+U.S. suppliers of manufactured goods can be reluctant to deal directly with Tunisian distributors for a variety of reasons, including language differences and business culture.
+Local distributors express interest in eliminating European regional “middleman” offices in favor of dealing directly with American companies.

 Sales Service/Customer Support

-Tunisian consumers are becoming accustomed to after-sales services and frequently expect a high degree of customer support.
-Consumer protection in Tunisia is based on legislation passed in 1992 (Law 1992-117).
-A government-designed standard sales contract outlines requirements for retail and manufacturer product guarantees.
-This model contract was included as an annex to a 1999 law requiring specific clauses in all guarantees of electronic and household equipment.
+Consumers are becoming accustomed to after-sales services and frequently expect a high degree of customer support.
+Consumer protection is based on legislation passed in 1992 (Law 1992-117).
+A government-designed standard sales contract outlines requirements for retail and manufactured product guarantees.
 The law stipulates that technical instructions be provided in Arabic and French or English.
 The contract also serves as a warranty and includes a schedule of required reimbursements if faulty merchandise cannot be adequately repaired within 15 days of notification from the consumer.
 Application of this legislation is not uniform.

 Local Professional Services

-Although the Embassy is not authorized to recommend any particular individual or company, it maintains a list of local attorneys who have experience working with U.S. companies and interests in Tunisia.
+Although the Embassy is not authorized to recommend any particular individual or company, it maintains a list of local attorneys who have experience working with U.S. companies and interests.

 Principal Business Associations

-The following business associations accept U.S. company membership and are considered major players in lobbying for foreign and local businesses with the government:
+The following business associations accept U.S. company memberships and lobby for foreign and local businesses with the government:

 Limitations on Selling U.S. Products and Services